 If you have a fire extinguisher at home, do a quick refresher on how to use it (or contact your local fire department for fire extinguisher training).
 Always know your fire extinguisher’s pressure by checking the pressure gauge that clearly indicates if pressure is too high or too low to fight fire safely.
 You will also want to check the working parts such as the can, hoses, and nozzle aren’t damaged, dented, or rusted.
 Keep in mind that fire extinguishers are only helpful for putting out small fires.
 For more information on fire extinguishers, check out this valuable link!

 Check your Smoke Alarms

 Don’t forget to make sure your smoke detectors have fresh batteries, and keep in mind that even if batteries aren’t low, they should be changed annually.
-In fires in which the smoke alarms were present but did not operate, more than two of every five (43%) of the smoke alarms had missing or disconnected batteries.
+In fires in which the smoke alarms were present but did not operate, more than two of every five (41%) of the smoke alarms had missing or disconnected batteries.
 Always be aware of the expiration date of your smoke alarm.
 Most smoke detectors should be replaced every 10 years.
 Is your house missing these life-savers?
-More than one-third (38 percent) of home fire deaths result from fires in which no smoke alarms are present.
+Almost three out of five home fire deaths were caused by fires in properties with no smoke alarms (41%) or smoke alarms that failed to operate (16%).
 Get alarms installed today and make sure they get installed in every bedroom as most home fire deaths occur during the night.